Shaw McCutcheon: Early life and education

 McCutcheon had two brothers, John McCutcheon Jr. and Barr McCutcheon.
 A sister, Evelyn McCutcheon, died in childhood.
 The McCutcheon family's primary residence was in Lake Forest, Illinois.

 Shaw McCutcheon graduated from Harvard University with a degree in mathematics in 1943.

 After serving in the United States military during World War II, he returned to his study of art at the Chicago Academy of Fine Arts.

 Career

-McCutcheon spent thirty-six years (1950–1986) as editorial cartoonist for the Spokesman-Review in Spokane, Washington.
+McCutcheon spent thirty-six years (1950–1986) as an editorial cartoonist for the Spokesman-Review in Spokane, Washington.
 Examples of his work are in the permanent collection of the Northwest Museum of Art & Culture in Spokane.

 Death

 McCutcheon died on July 6, 2016, in Spokane, Washington, at the age of 94.